Help your migrant staff settle in New Zealand

 On paper, a candidate may come across as meeting your requirements.
 Once on site they will also likely meet or exceed your expectations.
 However, beyond their professional or technical skillset, there may be differences in social etiquette, communication standards, or expectations on both ends.
 It is important you keep communication open to avoid disappointment for either party involved.

+Did you know?
 Immigration New Zealand has a "checklist to plan ahead"

 Do not forget: migrant workers in New Zealand have the same rights as New Zealand citizens.
-Find out more about compliance.